The Standard Chartered SingPost Spree Credit Card gives shoppers up to 3% cashback on online transactions and shipping charges.

 Many credit cards offer savings and discounts – whether through promo codes or rewards points – but few go all the way to save you money on your shipping and storage fees.
 Well, now there’s a credit card that does exactly that.

-The newly launched Standard Chartered SingPost Spree Credit Card gives you up to 3% cashback not only on your shopping basket, but also savings when you choose to ship via vPost or SingPost.
+The Standard Chartered SingPost Spree Credit Card gives you up to 3% cashback not only on your shopping basket, but also savings when you choose to ship via vPost or SingPost.

-And if you ran out of storage space (or more likely, your new home isn’t quite ready to receive that sofa set that got delivered early), you will also find 25% all storage units at Lock + Store, as well as discounts on Smartpac solutions.
+And if you ran out of storage space (or more likely, your new home isn’t quite ready to receive that sofa set that got delivered early), you will also find 15% off storage units at Lock + Store, as well as discounts on Smartpac solutions.

 Here are all the savings the SCB Spree Card can give you at a glance.

-2% on all online transactions in local currency
+– 2% on all online transactions in local currency, all contactless and mobile payments

 The SCB Spree Credit Card seems to offer the best value to those who frequently shop online and pay in foreign currencies.
 This will give you the highest cashback of 3% on your purchases.